vh-d/Rflow/README.md

   - [Introduction to Rflow](./examples/intro1/Rflow_intro_1.md)

+## Details

+### Non-deterministic jobs

+In case a building a node uses a non-deterministic functions (e.g. when it depends on random numbers, system time, etc…) we can use `trigger_condition = TRUE` property to override all the other triggers and to always build the node.

 ## Why Rflow? (comparison to other similar tools)

 Rflow overlaps with several other tools in this domain.